daisvke/ircserv/README.md

 # ircserv
-This project is about creating our own IRC server.
+This project is about creating our own IRC server in C++.
+Clients can register on the server and chat with each other.

 ## Commands
 * ircserv